 Once you’ve registered your interest, we can send you more information about what it’s like being an ambassador, and help you make your mind up.
 This is our pre-training programme.

-If you’d like to go ahead and be an ambassador, you’ll continue through our sign-up process ready to start your training in October (3 weekend options and 1 weekday option, all carried out online).
+If you’d like to go ahead and be an ambassador, you’ll continue through our sign-up process ready to start your training in Autumn of 2022.

 Unfortunately you can’t be an ambassador just yet!